 This program is available is South Australia.

-Emergencies and natural disasters occur all over the world and impact everyone, young and old alike, but traditionally young people have not been part of the decision-making in emergency planning.
+Emergencies and disasters occur all over the world and impact everyone, young and old alike, traditionally young people have not been part of the decision-making in emergency planning.

-A co-design project that explores the ideas of young people between ages 10 – 25 (Generation Z) on what’s important to them in preparing for, responding to and recovering from emergencies.
+A co-design project that is exploring the ideas of young people between ages 10 – 25, about what’s important to them while preparing for, responding to and recovering from emergencies.

-We want to hear how young people see their role in a planning for emergencies.
-We want to understand what their specific needs are, thereby empowering them to make decisions and plan for an emergency – whether it happens in their home, school or wider community.
+In Stage 1 of Leave it to Z we asked children and young people how they saw their role in planning for emergencies.
+They told us what they need to feel empowered to make decisions and plan for an emergency – whether it happens in their home, school or wider community.

-We also want to build the emergency management sector’s engagement with young people so they are better able to understand the perspectives and needs of young people through the preparedness and recovery journey.
+We want to build the emergency management sector’s engagement with young people so they better understand the perspectives and needs of young people through the preparedness and recovery journey.

-Leave it to Z is a series of interactive workshops involving interviews, creative activities, group workshops and games.
-The aim of this is to involve our Generation Z’s in designing innovative solutions to emergency preparedness and recovery planning.
+Leave it to Z Stage 1 hosted a series of interactive workshops involving interviews, creative activities, group workshops and games.
+The aim of this was to engage our Generation Z’s in designing innovative solutions to emergency preparedness and recovery planning.